-I. Models of innovation diffusion
+I. Models of Innovation Diffusion

-A basic puzzle posed by innovation diffusion is why long lags occur between an innovation's first appearance and its general acceptance within a population.
+A basic puzzle posed by innovation diffusion is why long lags occur between an innovation's first appearance and its general acceptance by a population.
 Among the factors that have been suggested are delays in acting on information, a desire to conform, learning from others, and changes in external factors such as prices.
-There is an extensive literature on this phenomenon that spans economics, sociology, and marketing.1 Although the models are highly varied, a common theme is that delay results in part from heterogeneity among potential adopters.
-People may realize different benefits and costs from the innovation, or they may hear about it at different times, have different amounts of information, different predispositions to conform, and so forth.
-Nevertheless, most of the extant models incorporate heterogeneity in a very restricted fashion, say by considering two homogeneous classes of agents, or by assuming that the heterogeneity is described by a particular class of distributions.2
+There is an extensive literature on this phenomenon that spans economics, sociology, and marketing.
+Although the models are highly varied, a common theme is that delay results in part from heterogeneity among potential adopters.
+People may realize different benefits and costs from the innovation, hear about it at different times, or have different amounts of information, different predispositions to conform, and so forth.
+Nevertheless, most of the extant models incorporate heterogeneity in a very restricted fashion, say by considering two homogeneous classes of agents, or by assuming that the heterogeneity is described by a particular class of distributions.

-The purpose of this paper is three-fold.
+The purpose of this paper is threefold.
 First, it will be shown that the benchmark models in economics, marketing, and sociology proceed from fundamentally different assumptions that lead to key differences in their dynamical structure.
 Second, each type of model can be formulated at a high level of generality that allows for essentially any distribution of heterogeneous characteristics without losing analytical tractability.
-Third, each model leaves a distinctive 'footprint' in its pattern of acceleration that holds with few or no restrictions on the distribution of characteristics.
-The reason is that they have fundamentally different structures that details in the underlying distributions cannot overcome.
+Third, each model leaves a distinctive "footprint" in its pattern of acceleration that holds with few or no restrictions on the distribution of